Stock Market Training and Education

 To check if your educator is properly licenced, ask them to provide you with their ASFL number and the name of the licence holder.
 Or you can check the ASIC website to see if they are registered

 Your trading educator should be able to provide copies of their trading account statements or results.
 Make sure you specify the time period you would like to see covered.
 A lot of people make money trading over a short period or snapshot in time, however you are looking for long term results.
 Ask to see all their trading statements, not just the good ones.
 Better still, go with a company who ensure that they take the same trades they are recommending that you take.

-Search the internet for reviews about the company you are thinking of subscribing to or joining.
 The internet is a great place to find comments and reviews about stock market training companies and educators.